My Little Princess: Plot

-Violetta is raised by her grandmother ("Mamie", the French equivalent of "Grandma").
-Her mother Hanna tries to make a living on taking photographs and concentrates on her dreams to become a famous artist.
-In order to succeed as an artist she doesn't worry about dating men of questionable reputation.
-Only every now and then her mother visits her daughter but during these occasions it occurs to her that her daughter could be a potential model.
+12-year-old Violetta is raised by her loving grandmother ("Mamie", the French equivalent of "Grandma") in 1970s Paris.
+Her volatile mother, Hanna has abandoned the family to pursue a career in photography and visits infrequently.
+During one of these visits, she invites Violetta to her apartment and asks her to model for her photographs, finding her to be a natural talent at modeling.
+She begins to dress Violetta in gaudy dresses and introduces her to Hanna's lover, painter Ernst, who finances her career.
 She starts exploiting her daughter who by transforming into a kind of Lolita becomes increasingly alienated from other children of her age.
 At school she is eventually frequently insulted and rejected.
 Then Mamie dies and Hanna's photographs are about to unequivocally overstep the line of acceptability.
 Hanna even coerces Violetta mercilessly into cooperation by withholding her food in case she doesn't agree to pose for increasingly daring photographs.
 Eventually Hanna's right of custody for her twelve-year-old daughter is at stake.